 Test your patience

 Do you feel like eating that chocolate again?
-Try this – Put the chocolate in a distance when you can’t reach it and just observe it, think of how you feel and if you really want to eat it or if it is just a trigger or habit.
+Try this – Put the chocolate in a distance when you can’t reach it and just observe it.
+Think of how you feel and if you really want to eat it or if it is just a trigger or habit.

-You might even talk to the chocolate. 🙂 No matter what you feel, don’t eat it, just watch the chocolate and leave it where it is and build your resilience.
+You might even talk to the chocolate. 🙂 No matter what you feel, don’t eat it!
+Just watch the chocolate and leave it where it is and build your resilience.